Luks24/My-webpage-project/src/pages/blog/posts/markdown-tutorial.md

 description: "A comprehensive guide to preparing for all the Kubernete exams."
 image:
   url: "/images/posts/markdown.webp"
-  alt: "Example of animated borders with Tailwind CSS in a dark design, featuring a vibrant color gradient background."
+  alt: "Explanations of how I studied for all the kubernetes exams"
-pubDate: 2025-04-05
+pubDate: 2025-11-25
 tags:
   [
     "documentation", "tutorial"